NovembreLab/feems/README.md

 **F**ast **E**stimation of **E**ffective **M**igration **S**urfaces + ad**mix**ture (`FEEMSmix`)
 is built on top of `FEEMS`, and is a method for representing long-range gene flow on a background migration surface estimated by `FEEMS`.
+Currently, `FEEMSmix` can only be installed via the `git clone` mechanism listed below.
+Upon publication of the manuscript detailing the method, `FEEMSmix` will be integrated into the `FEEMS` package and can be installed via pip or conda.

 The `FEEMSmix` method and software was developed by Vivaswat Shastry and John Novembre.